rschristopher/rschristopher.github.io/src/index.md

 We help you integrate:

 - Lightning Network payments
-- BTCPay Server setups
 - Self-hosted infrastructure
 - Full ownership of your payment stack

-Whether you're a merchant, freelancer, or enterprise, we help you eliminate middlemen -- permanently.
+Whether you're a merchant, freelancer, or supplier, we help you eliminate middlemen -- permanently.